 The Academic Program Coordinator can be consulted for detailed information during each term and at Residential Institute.
 Students preparing for practicum are encouraged to attend one or more sessions either in person or through telephonic appointments with the Academic Program Coordinator for assistance with practicum placements.

-Students should visit https://cahss.nova.edu/departments/crs/resources for the Practicum Handbook and related forms.
+Students should visit Conflict Resolution Studies Student Resources | HCAS | NSU (nova.edu) for the Practicum Handbook and related forms.

 EXAMINATIONS AND EVALUATIONS